leamas/oesenc_pi/README.md

      fallback if hardcoded paths does not work.
    - Ensure that plugin does not link to libraries outside the git tree, in particular the msvc opencpn.lib import library.
+   - Ensure that plugin is installed in sane paths, in particular on Mac.

 And some new functionality: